Skip to content

 1. namedAccounts (ability to name addresses)

-For example
+For example:

 js

-import {UserConfig} from 'rocketh';
+import type {UserConfig} from 'rocketh/types';

 export const config = {